Kitchen hygiene and food safety

 Start and finish with a clean worktop

-- Always wash the kitchen worktop before you start preparing food.
+- Always wash the kitchen worktop with hot soapy water before preparing food.

-- Clean up straight away after handling raw meat, raw eggs or soil on raw vegetables.
+- Clean surfaces with hot soapy water immediately after handling raw meat, poultry, fish, eggs or soil on raw vegetables.

 - You are likely to touch the fridge and door handles, the oven, the microwave, the kitchen tap and the sink area when you are preparing food.
 Remember to clean these well too.